zhullyb/monyhar/monyhar/base/allocator/README.md

 This directory contains just the allocator (i.e. shim) layer that switches between the different underlying memory allocation implementations.

-The tcmalloc library originates outside of Chromium and exists in `../../third_party/tcmalloc` (currently, the actual location is defined in the allocator.gyp file).
-The third party sources use a vendor-branch SCM pattern to track Chromium-specific changes independently from upstream changes.
+The tcmalloc library originates outside of Monyhar and exists in `../../third_party/tcmalloc` (currently, the actual location is defined in the allocator.gyp file).
+The third party sources use a vendor-branch SCM pattern to track Monyhar-specific changes independently from upstream changes.

 The general intent is to push local changes upstream so that over time we no longer need any forked files.